erikbuunk/PandasGUI/README.md

 This project is still in version 0.x.y and subject to breaking changes.
 The latest changes will be on the `develop` branch, and will be occasionally merged to `master` as a release with a tag indicating the version number and published to PyPi.

 If you like this project remember to leave a ⭐!
 And if you want to give more support you can <a href="https://www.buymeacoffee.com/adrotog" target="_blank">Buy Me A Coffee</a>.

+# PySide6

+Updated with main things for PySide6 (the PyQt5 was not working on M1 Mac)

+- PyQt5 -> PySide 6
+- Changed many enumerations
+- sip module -> resplaced by shiboken
+- fonts

+Main things that are not working:

+- Frequent crashes
+- Regular Expressions have changed
+- Window position / screensize.
+- Some other things